-Just start off by bending your knees slightly and placing the kettlebell a bit below your hips.
+Just start off by bending your knees slightly and hold the kettlebell a bit below your hips.
 Next, lift up the kettlebell in an explosive fashion (but not so much that you’re losing balance) and bring it up to just a little bit above your shoulders.

 Heard of Figure 8 skating?
 Well, this is the kettlebell version of it.

 To perform this exercise, you simply hold the kettlebell while standing up straight.

 Next, move the kettlebell around in a figure-8 like fashion between your legs, making sure to switch the kettlebells in each hand as you complete each half of the motion.

 Not only is this going to increase the difficulty of your workout, but also add a little bit of strength to your upper back!

 If the skating analogy isn’t enough for you to visualize it, simply think of dribbling the kettlebell like a basketball between your feet without dropping it!

 With kettlebell halos integrated in your workouts, not only will you improve your physical strength but you might also make some angels smile (okay, no guarantee on that last bit – but it doesn’t hurt to try!).

 For this exercise, you’ll want to start off by extending the kettlebell weight overhead.
 Next, rotate it around your head – kind of like drawing a circle with your head as the center point of the compass.